anzemur/api-seed/README.md

 ![API-seed](https://bitbucket.org/anzemur/api-seed/raw/15d25e8f43f330b1bc2b464b13609d5d5fa4fff7/assets/logo-small.png)

-API-seed is a template for the development of backend systems in Node.js and it helps developers develop their APIs better and faster.
+API-seed is a template for the development of backend systems in Node.js.

 ## Contents

-API-seed includes different middlewares, modules and serivces that can be used with minimum configuration, so that it makes api developement easier.
+API-seed includes different middlewares, modules and serivces that can be used with minimum configuration.

 * ### Authentication
-Framework offers three ways of authentication:
+Template offers three ways of authentication:
 * Local auth
 * Google auth
 * Facebook auth